 - 6 points

-- Students are able to (1) identify opportunities for collaboration and teamwork and referral to health professionals in delivering patient centred healthcare.; (2) discuss specific podiatric pathologies of patients with disabilities.; (3) discuss and differentiate between various soft tissue tumors affecting the foot and ankle.; (4) identify and discuss the use of appropriate scheduled medicines in general and specialist podiatric practice for selected conditions.; (5) discuss various techniques used in myofascial therapy and physiotherapy applied to foot and ankle.; (6) understand the indications and administer injections in the foot and ankle.; (7) understand common traumatic and sports injuries to the foot and ankle and their management.; (8) describe the management of common podiatric conditions among elderly people.; (9) demonstrate the ability to educate the patient and carers about preventative care of various podiatric conditions.; (10) describe the medical and social needs of the Aboriginal and Torres Strait Islander peoples and their impact on podiatric care.; (11) display professional behaviour in a variety of clinical/educational settings; and (12) discuss medical and legal issues in Podiatry; and (11) discuss aetiology, clinical presentation and management of common paediatric condittions.
+Students are able to (1) discuss specific podiatric pathologies of patients with disabilities; (2) discuss and differentiate between various soft tissue tumors affecting the foot and ankle; (3) identify and discuss the use of appropriate scheduled medicines in general and specialist podiatric practice for selected conditions; (4) understand the indications and administer injections in the foot and ankle; (5) understand common traumatic and sports injuries to the foot and ankle and their management; (6) describe the management of common podiatric conditions among elderly people; (7) demonstrate the ability to educate the patient and carers about preventative care of various podiatric conditions; (8) describe the medical and social needs of the Aboriginal and Torres Strait Islander peoples and their impact on podiatric care; (9) display professional behaviour in a variety of clinical/educational settings; (10) discuss medical and legal issues in Podiatry; and (11) discuss aetiology, clinical presentation and management of common paediatric condittions.

 - Unit Coordinator(s)